MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/try-microsoft-defender-for-office-365.md

 What's the difference between an evaluation and a trial of Defender for Office 365 Plan 2?
 Aren't they the same thing?
 Well, yes and no. Here's what you need to know:

-- If you don't already have Defender for Office 365 Plan 2 licenses (for example, standalone EOP, Microsoft 365 E3, Microsoft 365 Business Premium, or Defender for Office 365 Plan 1), you can start your trial from the **Microsoft 365 trials** page at <https://security.microsoft.com/trialHorizontalHub> or the **Evaluation mode** page at <https://security.microsoft.com/atpEvaluation> in the Microsoft 365 Defender portal.
-At either location, you can select **allow mode** (Standard preset security policy) or **blocking mode** (evaluation policies) as previously described.
+- If you don't already have Defender for Office 365 Plan 2 licenses (for example, standalone EOP, Microsoft 365 E3, Microsoft 365 Business Premium, or Defender for Office 365 Plan 1), you can start your trial from the **Microsoft 365 trials** page at <https://security.microsoft.com/trialHorizontalHub> or the **Microsoft Defender for Office 365 evaluation** page at <https://security.microsoft.com/atpEvaluation> in the Microsoft 365 Defender portal.
+At either location, you can select **audit mode** (evaluation policies) or **blocking mode** (Standard preset security policy) as previously described.

   Regardless of which location you use, we automatically provision the required Defender for Office 365 Plan 2 trial licenses for you when you enroll.
 Manual or outside steps for getting and assigning Plan 2 licenses in the Microsoft 365 admin center are no longer required.
 The trial licenses are good for 90 days:

   - For organizations without Defender for Office 365 (for example, standalone EOP or Microsoft 365 E3) the features of Defender for Office 365 (in particular, the policies) are available to you during the trial period.

   - Organizations with Defender for Office 365 Plan 1 (for example Microsoft 365 Business Premium or add-on subscriptions) have exactly the same policies as organizations with Defender for Office 365 Plan 2: anti-phishing policies with impersonation protection, Safe Attachments policies, and Safe Links policies.
-The security policies from **allow mode** (Standard preset security policy) or **blocking mode** (evaluation policies) don't expire or stop working after 90 days.
+The security policies from **audit mode** (evaluation policies) or **blocking mode** (Standard preset security policy) don't expire or stop working after 90 days.
 What ends after 90 days for these organizations are the [automation, investigation, remediation, and education capabilities](defender-for-office-365.md#whats-the-difference-between-microsoft-defender-for-office-365-plan-1-and-plan-2) of Plan 2 that aren't available in Plan 1.

 - If you already have Defender for Office 365 Plan 2 (for example, as part of a Microsoft 365 E5 subscription), you don't see **Defender for Office 365** on the **Microsoft 365 trials** page at <https://security.microsoft.com/trialHorizontalHub>.
-Instead, you start your evaluation of Defender for Office 365 Plan to on the **Evaluation mode** page at <https://security.microsoft.com/atpEvaluation> in **allow mode** (Standard preset security policy) or **blocking mode** (evaluation policies).
+Instead, you start your evaluation of Defender for Office 365 Plan to on the **Microsoft Defender for Office 365 evaluation** page at <https://security.microsoft.com/atpEvaluation> in **audit mode** (evaluation policies) or **blocking mode** (Standard preset security policy) (evaluation policies).

   By definition, these organizations don't require trial licenses of Defender for Office 365 Plan 2, so their evaluations are unlimited in duration.